techformist/seta-mcp/README.md

 ## Why use this?

-Seta MCP server consists of two primary components:
+Seta MCP server consists of three primary components:

 - MCP server code (this repository)
 - Open / public, internal or proprietary documentation for Apex, LWC, configuration etc.
+- **NEW**: Semantic search indexer for intelligent document discovery

 Seta MCP helps you to -

 - Work entirely offline.
 - Have fine-grained control over the exact documentation versions and content.
 - Quickly iterate on documentation and have it immediately available to your LLM.
+- **NEW**: Find relevant documentation using semantic search, even when exact keywords don't match.

 ## 💡 How It Works?

-This MCP server reads documentation from a local directory structure you define.
+This MCP server reads documentation from a local directory structure you define and optionally creates a semantic search index for intelligent document discovery.

 1.  **Set `LOCAL_DOCS_PATH`**: You specify a root directory for your documentation via the `LOCAL_DOCS_PATH` environment variable.
 2.  **Organize Libraries**: Inside `LOCAL_DOCS_PATH`, each library or documentation set should reside in its own subdirectory.
-3.  **`manifest.json`**: Each library subdirectory **must** contain a `manifest.json` file.
-This file describes the library and tells the MCP server where to find specific documents (e.g., for different topics or a default document).
+3.  **Enhanced `manifest.json`**: Each library subdirectory **must** contain a `manifest.json` file with rich metadata including difficulty levels, use cases, learning paths, and semantic groups.
+4.  **Optional Semantic Indexing**: Run `seta-indexer` to create a vector database for semantic search capabilities.

 When you prompt your LLM (e.g., in VSCode) with `use latest Apex docs`, `use seta` or just reference any of the below tools in the prompt:

-- The `resolve-library-id` tool searches the `manifest.json` files in your `LOCAL_DOCS_PATH` to find matching libraries.
+- The `get-library-id` tool searches the `manifest.json` files in your `LOCAL_DOCS_PATH` to find matching libraries.
 - The `get-library-docs` tool then fetches the content of the specified document file from your local file system.
+- **NEW**: The `get-semantic-docs` tool performs vector similarity search to find conceptually relevant content.

 ## 🛠️ Getting Started